spcourse/getaltheorie/en/1001-primes/index.md

 * Once the rank of the prime is established, have your program calculate the correct prime and report it back to the user.

-* Make sure that your program does not output anything other and the prime number, just like in the examples at the start!
+* Make sure that your program does not output anything other and the prime number, just like in the example above!

 ### Constraints

 The same as before:

 * You are only allowed to use the concepts that are discussed in this module.
-For an overview of those concepts have a look [here](/python/en/overview).
-Note that this doesn't include lists!
-You'll learn about those after this exercise.
 * You are *not* allowed to use the `break`-statement.
 * You are *not* allowed to use the `import`-statement.